-First off, because they look cool.
-They’re an eye-catcher at the gaming table and indicate, who the GM is.
+First off, because they look cool!
+They’re an eye-catcher at the gaming table and indicate who the GM is.
 Additionally, they serve as a divider panel to hide notes and handouts from the players’ eyes.
 They work similarly to the curtains at the theater, concealing all technical gear and other items to keep the stage design free from distractions.
 In this way, the GM screen indirectly contributes to the atmosphere of your session.

 I also like to use the GM screen as a mount for image handouts and NPC portraits (learn more about NPC portraits here).
-And on the backside, I attach notes about the plot, the timeline and also cheat sheets for special rules.
+And on the backside, I attach notes about the plot, the timeline, and also cheat sheets for special rules.
 That’s how the GM screen helps me keep my GM workspace tidy.

 Buy them or make them yourself

-For popular tabletop RPGs such as D&D, Pathfinder, Call of Cthulhu and Shadowrun there’s a huge selection of different GM screens available in stores.
-They are solidly built, show great front designs and can be bought at reasonable prices.
+For popular tabletop RPGs, such as D&D, Pathfinder, Call of Cthulhu, and Shadowrun, there’s a huge selection of different GM screens available in stores.
+They are solidly built, show great front designs, and can be bought at reasonable prices.
 For about $20 to $40 they are a really good deal.
-The material costs of self-made screens also are around $20 to $40 for cardboard, printing and protective film.
+The material costs of self-made screens are also around $20 to $40 for cardboard, printing, and protective film.
 So why build a GM screen yourself?

 There are two reasons to make your own GM screens:

-a.
-You’re looking for a GM screen for an RPG system that has no screen available for purchase.
+a: You’re looking for a GM screen for an RPG system that has no screen available for purchase.
 That’s the case for nearly all indie games or PBTA systems.

-b.
-You want to have a unique design or use an extravagant material for your GM screen, which is not available elsewhere.
+b: You want to have a unique design or use an extravagant material for your GM screen, which is not available elsewhere.

-Over the years I’ve collected both, store-bought GM screens and custom-made GM screens.
+Over the years I’ve collected both store-bought GM screens and custom-made GM screens.
 We’ll take a look at them below.

 4 criteria to consider when buying a GM screen

 Even the most stylish GM screen won’t make you happy if it doesn’t survive being transported in a bag or backpack.
-Pay attention to sturdy material and also the hinges to make sure your GM screen will last for many game sessions.
+Pay attention to sturdy material and also the hinges to make sure your GM screen will last for several game sessions.

-Epic fantasy, flashy steampunk, gloomy sci-fi or just a minimalistic style.
+Epic fantasy, flashy steampunk, gloomy sci-fi, or just a minimalistic style.
 Pick a design that fits your campaign and scenario settings.

 Why I make my own custom GM screens

 Besides, I enjoy making props and tinkering, which includes making custom GM screens.
 It also helps to work for a company that manufactures laser cutters.
-We may occasionally use them for practice, and I often end up making a new GM screen from either wood, acrylic or metal.
+We may occasionally use them for practice, and I often end up making a new GM screen from either wood, acrylic, or metal.